 Older adults over the age of 40 (especially men) are most susceptible to developing oral cancer, but people of all ages are at risk.

-Oral cancer can occur anywhere in the mouth, but the tongue appears to be the most common location.
-Other oral structures could include the lips, gums and other soft palate tissues in the mouth.
+This type of cancer can occur anywhere in the mouth, but the tongue appears to be the most common location.
+Other oral structures could include the lips, gums, and other soft palate tissues in the mouth.

 Here are some additional warning signs: